article banner

 import kotlinx.coroutines.* import kotlin.coroutines.resume //sampleStart suspend fun main() { println("Before") suspendCancellableCoroutine<Unit> { continuation -> println("Before too") continuation.resume(Unit) } println("After") } // Before // Before too // After //sampleEnd

-suspendCancellableCoroutine calls the lambda expression immediately, just like functions let, apply, or useLines.
-That is necessary to make it possible to use the continuation just before the suspension.
-After the suspendCancellableCoroutine call, it would be too late.
+suspendCancellableCoroutine calls the lambda expression immediately, just like the let, apply, or useLines functions.
+This is necessary so that the continuation can be used just before the suspension.
+Calling the lambda expression after the suspendCancellableCoroutine call would be too late.
 So, the lambda expression passed as a parameter to the suspendCancellableCoroutine function is invoked just before the suspension.
 This lambda is used to store this continuation somewhere or to plan whether to resume it.

 Since Kotlin 1.3, the definition of Continuation has been changed.
 Instead of resume and resumeWithException, there is one resumeWith function that expects Result.
-The resume and resumeWithException functions we are using are extension functions from the standard library that use resumeWith.
+The resume and resumeWithException functions we are using are extension functions of the standard library that use resumeWith.

 inline fun <T> Continuation<T>.resume(value: T): Unit = resumeWith(Result.success(value)) inline fun <T> Continuation<T>.resumeWithException( exception: Throwable ): Unit = resumeWith(Result.failure(exception))